ec-melodies/wp07-di/README.md

 This indicator is comprised of two fundamental components:

 Climate
-o Static component, which refers to the mean number of droughts over a period of 20 years. o Dynamic component, which refers to the trend of droughts over a 10 years period.
+- Static component, which refers to the mean number of droughts over a period of 20 years.
+- Dynamic component, which refers to the trend of droughts over a 10 years period.

 Biophysical Factors
-o Vegetation, which refers to the relative status of the vegetation in specific Land Cover classes. o Soil, which refers to the relative status of the soil in specific Land Cover classes.
+- Vegetation, which refers to the relative status of the vegetation in specific Land Cover classes.
+- Soil, which refers to the relative status of the soil in specific Land Cover classes.

 The intermediate indicators:
 a) Local static draught degradation [CS(x)] (mean value of RL1)